tangxiaobu/tangxiaobu.github.io/content/portfolio/plants-shop/plants-shop.md

 4. Join the communite, receive news and updates by signup or login
 5. Social info links, FAQs, and Delivery sections

-Technics for achieve the functionalites:
+Technics used for achieve the functionalites:

 - CSS : variables and media query were used to achieve the responsive design.
 - JavaScript: activities such as dark mode toggle, adding items to the shopping cart, sign up and login accounts, remember behaviour through local storage were accomplished by using JavaScript.